A Little Less Conversation: Junkie XL / JXL remix

 Following the song's use in the 2001 film Ocean's Eleven, "A Little Less Conversation" was remixed by Dutch musician Tom Holkenborg, better known as Junkie XL (billed as JXL).
 The electronic remix featured Elvis with his baritone voice, and added emphasis to the 1968 guitars, horns, and a funk drum beat.
-Holkenborg is the first artist outside the Presley organization to receive authorization from the Presley estate to remix a Presley song. (in the 1980s, Elvis' longtime producer Felton Jarvis had overseen remixes of a number of Elvis recordings that saw new backing added to Presley's original vocals, the first of which were released as the album Guitar Man in 1981).
+Holkenborg is the first artist outside the Presley organization to receive authorization from the Presley estate to remix a Presley song (in the 1980s, Elvis' longtime producer Felton Jarvis had overseen remixes of a number of Elvis recordings that saw new backing added to Presley's original vocals, the first of which were released as the album Guitar Man in 1981).
 The electronic version of the song became a number-one hit in the UK in 2002.
-The song also became a top 10 hit in upwards of 17 other countries, reaching number-one in 13 of them.
+The song also became a top-10 hit in many other countries, reaching number one in 13 of them.

-In 2002, the TV special version of "A Little Less Conversation" remixed by Junkie XL was used for Nike's 2002 FIFA World Cup advertising campaign, titled "Secret Tournament".
+In 2002, "A Little Less Conversation" as remixed by Junkie XL was used for Nike's 2002 FIFA World Cup advertising campaign, titled "Secret Tournament".
 A single, credited to "Elvis vs. JXL", was issued and went on to become a number-one hit in over 20 countries.

 At about the same time, a compilation of Presley's US and UK number-one chart hits, titled ELV1S: 30 No. 1 Hits, was being prepared for release.
 At the last minute, "A Little Less Conversation (Junkie's remix version)" was added as the album's 31st and final track, just before its release in October 2002.
 The full 6:09 version was edited slightly and extended to 6:22, and this version was featured on the US version of Junkie XL's 2003 album Radio JXL: A Broadcast from the Computer Hell Cabin.

-The song is used for the end credits of DC's 2023 superhero movie Shazam!
-Fury of the Gods until a bonus scene is screened.